 How exactly stress impacts the skin microbiome is unclear and complex.
 We do know that when you’re in a stressful situation, your body enters fight-or-flight mode.
 This response causes an increase in adrenaline and cortisol (stress hormones).
 When your body creates excess cortisol, set off an inflammatory response.
 And we know inflammation plays a big role in upsetting the skin microbiome.

-Stress is unavoidable, but by having the proper tools to deal with stress when it arises, we can benefit both our mental state and our skin.
-Managing stress is highly personal, so it’s important to figure out what works best for you to help keep it tamed, but you may want to try exercising, meditating, journaling, and spending time with friends and family.
-Getting plenty of sleep is really for everyone
+Stress is unavoidable, but having proper tools to deal with it can help.
+Managing stress is highly personal, so it’s important to figure out what works best for you.
+You may want to try exercising, meditating, journaling, spending time with friends and family, and ensuring you get enough rest.

-If you’re experiencing itching, redness, flakiness, or frequent blemishes, you may have an imbalance of the good and bad bacteria in the skin microbiome.
-Thankfully, with some simple changes, you can help correct this delicate balance and restore your skin flora.
+If you’re experiencing dry, itchy, irritated skin, you may have an imbalance of good and bad bacteria in your skin microbiome.
+Thankfully, with some simple changes, you can restore balance to your skin flora.

 Both Gladskin Eczema Cream and Gladskin Eczemact™ Soothing Cream for Babies and Kids contain Micreobalance®, Gladskin’s patented protein that restores bacterial balance to the skin microbiome to support its natural healing process.
 Learn more.